 Royal Navy ship returns to base ‘after water onboard contaminated by mistake’

-A Royal Navy ship has returned to base as a “precautionary measure” after an issue with the vessel’s fresh water systems, it has been reported.
+A Royal Navy ship had to return to a naval base as a “precautionary measure” after an issue with the vessel’s fresh water systems, it has been reported.

 At least one sailor on HMS Portland had to be taken to hospital following problems with water supplies on the vessel, the Daily Telegraph reported.